nathanwongstudio/w-editions/readme.md

 I use DDEV to setup my local server environment.
 [You can find instructions for DDEV and Kirby here](https://getkirby.com/docs/cookbook/development-deployment/ddev).

+There is already a ddev project in the `dev` folder of this repo so it should set it up the same way if you just say `ddev start`.

 Alternatively, you can use any other local [php server setup that has the requirements](https://getkirby.com/docs/guide/install-guide/development-environment).

 ## Folder setup